- Overview of the Devonport Ansteys

-In 1813 James Anstey, together with his wife Ann Wills (who he married in Portsmouth St Thomas in 1811), moved to Devonport, where they proceeded to have a large family packed with sons, being:
+James Anstey was born 1789 in Crediton, the son of William Anstis of Crediton and Elizabeth Lake.
+In 1813 James Anstey, together with his wife Ann Wills (who he married in Portsmouth St Thomas on 25 June 1811), moved to Devonport, where they proceeded to have a large family packed with sons, being:

 - Elizabeth Anstey (b 1813 – baptised in next door Egg Buckland, died an infant)

 - Ann Elizabeth Anstey (b 1815, baptised 14 May 1815 St Budeaux – father a publican)